The Ultimate Glossary of Project Management Terms

 Baseline

 A baseline is an estimate of the project’s scope, schedule and costs that is created during the planning stage.
-Its main purpose is to serve as a reference that is compared against the project performance once the execution phase begins.
+Its main purpose is to serve as a reference that is compared to the project performance once the execution phase begins.
 The baseline is established based on different sources of information such as project files from previous projects or subject matter expert opinions.

-Business Plan
+Business plan

 A formal document that clearly defines the business goals of a project and how to attain them.
 It is also called a Business Case.
 It includes the plans to fulfill these goals.
 There may also be some background information about the organization or team tasked to reach this goal.